Turn on Your ECS with Hemp

 But we're not the only ones with an ECS.
 Scientists believe that all mammals have an ECS.
 It has certainly been identified in dogs, cats, horses, to name just a few.
 Vets and pet parents give their companions full-spectrum hemp extract and CBD to help ease conditions such as chronic inflammation, arthritis, nausea, anxiety and skin allergies.

-Is hemp seed oil healthy?
+What are hemp seed oil benefits?

 What are the potential benefits of hemp and the other 100+ cannabinoids?